lukekim2002/C_LAB/README.md

 ---
 These are practicing of C programming language.
-Since I am freshman of the college, I may made some mistakes.
+Since I am freshman of the college, I may make some mistakes.
 Hope readers do code reviews and check errors.
 Thank you.